phildougherty/qwen2.5_omni_chat/README.md

 If you encounter "CUDA out of memory" errors:

 1. Reduce the `MAX_CONVERSATION_TURNS` in `backend/app/config.py`
-2. Use a smaller model variant
-3. Increase the GPU memory allocation in `docker-compose.yml`
+2. Increase the GPU memory allocation in `docker-compose.yml`

 ### WebSocket Connection Issues